js-jslog/harpguru-scripts/the-impossible-blues-lick-visualised.md

 ---

 Yea, and that's it apart from one potential point of confusion which I'll have to speculate on.
-Some of you might have noticed that when Howard was playing the riff on the Eb harp, he had to discard it because the director wanted a scoop from the 1 down to the 7b and back up again. (cut to evidence)
+Some of you might have noticed that when Howard was playing the riff on the Eb harp, he had to discard it because the composer wanted a scoop from the 1 down to the 7b and back up again. (cut to evidence)

 In the final version as you can see here on the B harp there is no clear scoop available from the 1 to the 7b.
 There are a couple of possible explanations.
 One is that even though there isn't a continuous scoop from the 1 to the 7b, there is a partial one between the 7 & 7b which might have been sufficient.